 What’s the problem with it?

 Like any income tax, national insurance weakens incentives to engage in productive economic activity.
 In some cases and for some people, it makes the difference between an activity being worthwhile or not.
 This means that some jobs and promotions are not sought by workers, and some are not created by employers because some investments are not made in the first place.
 This leads to lower employment, lower incomes and lower productivity.
 The difference between taxes on consumption and taxes on income is that the income taxes also hit investment, which makes them disproportionately damaging to the economy.
-More directly, they reduce the amount of money workers and investors have to spending on what they value for themselves and their families.
+More directly, they reduce the amount of money workers and investors have to spend on what they value for themselves and their families.

 National insurance contributions are effectively a pair of duplicate income tax systems.
 This creates a bloated tax code which leads to inflated numbers of planning and avoidance agents and compliance officials to monitor and understand the system on behalf of taxpayers and HMRC.
 Economically, the employer charge operates as another income tax on workers because labour markets reflect the charge through adjusting wages.
 In the short term, however, before changes are passed through to wages, changes operate as a business tax on employers.
 This means that some tax (and wages) are hidden from employees, making it harder for employees to understand what their full compensation and tax liabilities are.

 - All taxes on income (including national insurance, capital gains tax and corporation tax) should be replaced over time with a single tax on all income at a single rate of 30 per cent.

 - National insurance should be renamed immediately to reflect its genuine tax function.

 - Rules on the basis of the charges and expenses and earnings definitions should be aligned with those which apply to income tax.

 - Both rates should be cut first to 11 per cent and then 10 per cent.